fauzinashrullah/fauzinashrullah/README.md

 ### Hi there 👋 I'm Fauzi!

-I'm a focused **Back-End Developer** who crafts secure and maintainable REST APIs using **Java (Spring Boot)** and **PostgreSQL**.
+I'm a dedicated **Back-End Developer** specializing in building secure, scalable, and maintainable RESTful APIs using **Java (Spring Boot)** and **PostgreSQL**.
-I enjoy writing clean code, building real-world backend systems, and continuously leveling up my skills.
+I take pride in writing clean, efficient code and enjoy solving real-world problems through backend systems.
-Currently specializing in Spring Boot with a strong foundation in authentication (JWT), layered architecture, and database modeling.
-Let the code speak for itself. 💻✨
+With a strong foundation in authentication (JWT), layered architecture, and database modeling, I let the code speak louder than words. 💻✨

 ---